-Part 3: The means by which parents/guardians shall be informed about: homework expectations; how home- Informing Parents & work is factored into student grades, when it is factored into student grades; how to respond when Guardians homework demands feel excessive.
-INFORMING PARENTS OF HOMEWORK Teachers shall communicate homework policy during Back-to-School Night, parent conferences, and grade level websites.
+Part 3: The means by which parents/guardians shall be informed about: homework expectations; how home-

+Informing Parents & work is factored into student grades, when it is factored into student grades; how to respond when

+Guardians homework demands feel excessive.

+INFORMING PARENTS OF HOMEWORK

-reachers shall collin numeate nomework poncy during back-to-school Night, parent conferences, and grade level websites.
+Teachers shall comn nunicate homework policy during Back-to-School Night, parent conferences, and grade level websites.

 HOMEWORK EXPECTATIONS

 Kindergarten Listen to an adult read daily.

+Describes and discrete along

 Practice reading aloud.
 Complete a monthly reading log.
 Complete weekly homework packet in a timely manner and with best effort.

-Time:

-Homework will come home nightly and should take no longer than 20 minutes.

-Independent Reading

-There is a strong correlation between reading to or with children every day and increased student
+Time: Homework will come home nightly and should take no longer than 20 minutes.
+Independent Reading There is a strong correlation between reading to or with children every day and increased student

-achievement.

 First Grade Practice math facts and read aloud nightly.
 Do work independently and ask questions if needed.
 Demonstrate your personal best effort.
 Time: Homework will come home nightly and should take no longer than 20 minutes.
-Independent Reading There is a strong correlation between reading to or with children every day and in- creased student achievement.
+Independent Reading There is a strong correlation between reading to or with children every day and increased student achievement.
 Second Grade Complete all written work neatly in pencil.
 Practice math facts and read aloud nightly.
 Do work independently and ask questions if needed.
 Demonstrate your personal best effort.
 Time: Homework will come home nightly and should take no longer than 20 minutes.
 Independent Reading There is a strong correlation between reading to or with children every day and increased student achievement.
 Each child is encouraged to have a nightly reading experience.
 Third Grade Record nightly homework assignments in planners.
 Complete nightly homework neatly in pencil.
 Study for tests Time: Homework will come home nightly and should take no longer than 30 minutes.
-Independent Reading There is a strong correlation between reading to or with children every day and in- creased student achievement.
+Independent Reading There is a strong correlation between reading to or with children every day and increased student achievement.
 Each child is encouraged to have a nightly reading experience.
-Upper (4th-6th) Reminders on all homework assignments, even if the task is not finished.
-Persevere through difficult assignments and wriMake arrangements for access to technology wi ite down specific questions to ask if you get stuck. hen necessary.
-Be mindful of due dates posted on Canvas.
-Fourth Grade i out til Grade Time Students should expect 30-45 minutes in the first term.
-As they adjust to upper grade Tourist Glade Students should expect 30-45 minutes in the first term.
-As they adjust to upper grade expectations, the amount of time will increase to 40-50 minutes. . our an allade Students should expect 30-45 minutes in the first term.
+Upper (4th-6th) Reminders •Provide evidence of thinking/solution attempts on all homework assignments, even if the task is not finished.
+Persevere through difficult assignments and wri Make arrangements for access to technology where we will be mindful of due dates posted on Canvas./ Good Fourth Grade Time Students should expect 30-45 minutes in the first term.
 As they adjust to upper grade expectations, the amount of time will increase to 40-50 minutes.
-Independent Reading , our an arabe Students should expect 30-45 minutes in the first term.
-As they adjust to upper grade expectations, the amount of time will increase to 40-50 minutes.
-Fifth Grade Students should expect 30-45 minutes in the first term.
-As they adjust to upper grade expectations, the amount of time will increase to 40-50 minutes.
 Independent Reading Students are encouraged to read independently daily.
 Homework assignments will include the practice of reading skills, but we hope that reading for pleasure as well as for information will become a daily routine for our students.
-Time Students should expect 30-45 minutes in the first term.
-As they adjust to upper grade expectations, the amount of time will increase to 40-50 minutes.
-Independent Reading Students are encouraged to read independently daily.
-Homework assignments will include the practice of reading skills, but we hope that reading for pleasure as well as for information will become a daily routine for our students.
-Time Students should expect 30-45 minutes in the first term.
+Fifth Grade Time Students should expect 30-45 minutes in the first term.
 As they adjust to upper grade expectations, the amount of time will increase to 45-60 minutes.
-Students should expect 30-45 minutes in the first term.
-As they adjust to upper grade expectations, the amount of time will increase to 40-50 minutes.
 Independent Reading Students are encouraged to read independently daily.
 Homework assignments will include the practice of reading skills, but we hope that reading for pleasure as well as for information will become a daily routine for our students.
-Time Students should expect 30-45 minutes in the first term.
-As they adjust to upper grade